mscharstrom/mvp/README.md

 python fetch_hero_matchups.py
 ```

-It queries STRATZ and saves the results to `data/hero_synergy_matchups.json`.
+It queries STRATZ and saves the results to `data/hero_synergy_matchups.json` based on your hero pool.

 ---